United States–Mexico–Canada Agreement

-USMCA is primarily a modernization of the 25-year-old NAFTA, namely with respect to intellectual property and digital trade, and borrows language from the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), of which Canada and Mexico are signatories.
+USMCA is primarily a modernization of NAFTA, namely concerning intellectual property and digital trade, and borrows language from the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), of which Canada and Mexico are signatories.
 Key changes from its predecessor include increased environmental and working regulations; greater incentives for automobile production in the U.S. (with quotas for Canadian and Mexican automotive production); more access to Canada's dairy market; and an increased duty-free limit for Canadians who buy U.S. goods online.
+The USMCA contains a provision for review and adjustment in 2026.

+The 2025 United States trade war with Canada and Mexico began on February 1, 2025, when at the beginning of his second non-consecutive term, President Trump cited an "extraordinary threat posed by illegal aliens and drugs" and imposed an additional 25% tariff on imports from Canada and Mexico.
+One day before they were set to take effect, the tariffs were paused for 30 days (from February 4 to March 4), after Canada and Mexico agreed to increase national security measures at their respective borders with the US, and to allow for negotiations on economic agreements.
+Canada and Mexico accused the United States of violating the USMCA when 25% tariffs went into effect on March 4, 2025.
+On March 6, 2025, two days after the tariffs took effect, Trump announced that all USMCA compliant products would be exempt from the tariffs until April 2, 2025.

 Background and nomenclature

 The United States–Mexico–Canada Agreement is based substantially on the North American Free Trade Agreement (NAFTA), which came into effect on January 1, 1994.
 The present agreement was the result of more than a year of negotiations including possible tariffs by the United States against Canada in addition to the possibility of separate bilateral deals instead.